odoo/documentation/website/publish/multi_website.rst

 Configure your eCommerce website
 ================================

-eCommerce is a key feature in the multi-websites environment.
+eCommerce is a crucial feature in the multi-websites environment.
 We made it so that the entire flow can be customized to fit the very audience of each website.

-Products only available in one website
+Products only available on one website
 --------------------------------------

 We already saw earlier how to publish a specific record in only one